sap-tutorials/Tutorials/tutorials/irpa-cai-integration/irpa-cai-integration.md

 ---
 author_name: Ilyes YAMOUN
 author_profile: https://github.com/shielddz
-title: Integrate chatbot  with SAP Intelligent RPA
+title: Integrate the SAP Conversational AI with the SAP Intelligent RPA
-description: Setup end-to-end integration between SAP Conversational AI and SAP Intelligent Robotic Process Automation.
-Information provided in chatbot will be used to run an automation in background and update the user within chatbot with different statuses.
+description: Setup end-to-end integration between the SAP Conversational AI and the SAP Intelligent RPA.
+Information provided in a chatbot is used to run an automation in the background and update the user within the chatbot with different statuses.
 auto_validation: true
 time: 30
 tags: [ tutorial>intermediate, software-product>sap-intelligent-robotic-process-automation, software-product>sap-conversational-AI]